iamvitalyo/jin/readme.txt

 - we have 2 eyes its mean that we are binary, like our computers, and we can emulate 5 on ours machines.
 - if touch water will be "o", if you scream on water dont will be "o", its freedom of speach and law of untoching.
 - woman by 5 is brain and she can do anything, for another 4 brain activity is torture.
+- "o" can do all, its adapter of all possibility.

 Idea/Tactics:
 - nature told to us that she loves simple geometric.